-For the years ended June 30, 2016 and 2015, 65% and 69%, respectively, of account and grants receivables were outstanding from one payer.
+As of June 30, 2017 and 2016, 73 percent and 65 percent, respectively, of account and grants receivables were outstanding from one payer.

 Investments

 LINC invests in various investment securities.
 Investment securities are exposed to various risks such as interest rate, market and credit risks.
 Due to the level of risk associated with certain investment securities, it is at least reasonably possible that changes in the values of investment securities will occur in the near term and that such change could materially affect the amounts reported in the accompanying statements of financial position.